Nordvargr

 Nordvargr is the most commonly used name for Swedish musician Henrik Nordvargr Björkk.

 Background

 Early Influence

 In the late seventies Björkk became aware of music recorded by bands such as Kiss.
-After this he began buying music on a regular basis, staying true to the metal scene throughout his early teens.
+After this he began buying music regularly, staying true to the metal scene throughout his early teens.
 His taste and thoughts changed when he heard the German band Kraftwerk with their electronic sound and cold drum rhythms.
 When he was 16 he bought a Roland SH-101 synthesiser and began working on music inspired by bands such as DAF and Front 242.
 This led to Björkk recording with friends producing what would later be the band Pouppée Fabrikk.

 Maschinenzimmer 412

 In 1988 Nordvargr became part of the influential black industrial combo Maschinenzimmer 412 (later Mz.412).
-The first album, Malfeitor, was released in 1989 on the Cold Meat Industry label.
+The first album, Malfeitor, was released 1989 on the Cold Meat Industry label.
 This first album was limited to seven hundred copies.